 As shown in this Report, there has been a reduction in the total number of OFOs and in the number of system-wide OFOs since the implementation of the OFO Settlement.
-From the detailed balancing entity and operational data provided and discussed in this report, the following conclusions are drawn:
+From the detailed balancing entity and operational data provided and discussed in this report, the following conclusions are drawn.
+These conclusions are consistent with the findings from the previous quarterly reports.